CarlTBarnes/StringTheory-Tools/README.md

 # StringTheory-Tools
-This repository contains several tools to makes it easier to code
+This repository contains several tools to make it easier to write and verify code using the StringTheory class from http://CapeSoft.com

-# StringTheory-LoadFile-Split-Viewer
+## StringTheory LoadFile Split-Viewer
 StringTheory Value and Split Viewer aka BigBangTheory

 To help you see what your StringTheory code is actually doing the Big Bang class allows